alipowerful7/alipowerful7/README.md

 * 🎬 Watching Movies (especially sci-fi & psychological)
 * 🌌 Interested in the Galaxy and Space Stuff
 * 🍝 Absolutely in Love With Alfredo Pasta

----

-## 🎯 Interests
-* ⚽ Watching Cristiano Ronaldo’s Football Matches
-* 🎬 Watching Movies (especially sci-fi & psychological)
-* 🌌 Interested in the Galaxy and Space Stuff
-* 🍝 Absolutely in Love With Alfredo Pasta